CarlColglazier/johnmark/README.md

 Advantages
 ----------

-Currently, `johnmark` is still under development and still massing several standard markdown features.
+Currently, `johnmark` is still under development and still missing several standard markdown features.
 That said, `johnmark` is planned to have the following advantages.